hinduinterest/hinduinterest-site/content/posts/2021-05-03-who-is-hindu/index.md

 imageShare: ./swami-with-shisya.jpg
 ---

-There is a popular misconception amongs both Hindus and non-Hindus that origin of the world Hindu is not from Hindus.
+There is a popular misconception that the origin of the word Hindu is not from Hindus.
-As with most popular opinion on Hinduism it is just that - a misconception.
-Its a blindspot.
+As with most popular opinions on Hinduism, it is just that - a misconception.
+It's a blindspot.

 > हीनं दूषयति इति हिन्दू
 >
 > Hīnaṁ Dushyati Iti Hindu
 >
->> One who renouced ignorance (delusion) and inferiority is called Hindu.
+>> One who renounced ignorance (delusion) and inferiority is called a Hindu.
 >
 >           - Shabd Kalpdrum